trombik/freebsd-ports-esp-quick-toolchain/devel/esp-quick-toolchain/README.md

 ## Status

-* `poudriere bulk` succeeds without warning on 14-CURRENT
+* `poudriere bulk` succeeds without warning on 14-CURRENT and 13.0-RELEASE